1.8.5 Transformations

 - Monte Carlo transformations.

-is joint-normal.
+The first applies if a portfolio mapping function θ is a linear polynomial.
+The second applies if θ is a quadratic polynomial and is joint-normal.
 The third applies quite generally and is one example of a category of transformations called numerical transformations.
 We discuss transformation procedures in Chapter 10.

 Exercises

-Exhibit 1.12 illustrates three portfolio mapping functions θ for portfolios whose values
+Exhibit 1.11 illustrates three portfolio mapping functions θ for portfolios whose values depend upon a single key factor

 .
 As we did in Exhibits 1.8, 1.9, and 1.10, sketch what each conditional PDF of